SomiaSherif/Sign_Language_Classification/README.md

 The performance of the model will be evaluated using standard metrics such as accuracy, precision, recall, and F1 score.
 The final model will be deployed in a web application that can recognize sign language gestures in real-time using a webcam or a video file.

 The project implemented using Python, with the TensorFlow and Keras libraries for deep learning.
-The code will be published on GitHub as an open-source project, along with the dataset and pre-trained models for others to use and build upon.

 **Dataset**: https://www.kaggle.com/datasets/ayuraj/asl-dataset